metabrainz/musicbrainz-docker/README.md

 docker compose up -d
 ```

+To publish the port of the service `db` only (additionally to `musicbrainz`) on the host, or if
-If you are running a database only mirror, run this instead:
+you are running a database only mirror, run this instead:

 ```bash
 admin/configure add publishing-db-port